Sayan Mountains: The Ice Age Period

-In this area that currently shows only small cirque glaciers, at glacial times glaciers have flowed down from the 3492 m high Munku Sardyk massif situated west of Lake Baikal and from the 12.100 km^{2} extended completely glaciated granite-gneiss plateau (2300 m asl) of the East-Sayan mountains as well as the east-connected 2600 – 3110 m-high summits in the Tunkinskaya Dolina valley, joining to a c.
+In this area that currently shows only small cirque glaciers, at glacial times glaciers have flowed down from the 3492 m high Munku-Sardyk massif situated west of Lake Baikal and from the 12100 km2 extended completely glaciated granite-gneiss plateau (2300 m asl) of the East-Sayan mountains as well as the east-connected 2600–3110 m-high summits in the Tunka Valley, joining to a c.
 30 km-wide parent glacier.
 Its glacier tongue that flowed down to the east, to Lake Baikal, came to an end at 500 m asl (51°48’28.98"N/103°0’29.86"E).
 The Khamar Daban mountains were covered by a large-scale ice cap filling up the valley relief.

-From its valley heads, e.g. the upper Slujanka valley (51°32’N/103°37’E), but also through parallel valleys like the Snirsdaja valley, outlet glaciers flowed to the north to Lake Baikal.
-The Snirsdaja-valley-outlet glacier has calved, among other outlet glaciers, at c.
+From its valley heads, e.g. the upper Slyudyanka valley (51°32’N/103°37’E), but also through parallel valleys like the Snezhnaya (Snirsdaja) valley, outlet glaciers flowed to the north to Lake Baikal.
+The Snezhnaya valley outlet glacier has calved, among other outlet glaciers, at c.
 400 m asl into Lake Baikal (51°27’N/104°51’E).
 The glacial (Würm ice age = Last Glacial Period = MIS 2) glacier snowline (ELA) as altitude limit between glacier feeding area and ablation zone has run in these mountains between 1450 and 1250 m asl.
 This corresponds to a snowline depression of 1500 m against the current height of the snowline.
 Under the condition of a comparable precipitation ratio there might result from this a glacial depression of the average annual temperature of 7.5 to 9 °C for the Last Ice Age against today.